-How to buy a log burner or multi-fuel stove
+How to Buy a Log Burner or Multi-Fuel Stove

 The size you need can be affected by:

-- The size of the room (you’ll need to measure the height, width and length)
+- the size of the room (you’ll need to measure the height, width and length)

-- The layout of the room and your home (for example, if the room you want the stove in is open plan)
+- the layout of the room and your home (for example, if the room you want the stove in is open plan)

-- The size of the windows and whether you have double glazing
+- the size of the windows and whether you have double glazing

-- If the room has insulation of any kind, such as wall or cavity insulation
+- if the room has insulation of any kind, such as wall or cavity insulation

-- The age of the property.
+- the age of the property.

 Approximately speaking, to make your room 21°C when it’s 1°C outside, you will need 1kW of heat output for every 14 cubic metres of space.

-As a rough guide, multiply the height, width and length of the room in metres, then divide this by 14.
-You’ll get a gauge of what size stove you need in kW.
+As a rough guide, multiply the height, width and length of the room in metres, then divide this by 14 - you can use our tool below to do this.
+This will give you gauge of what size stove you need in kW.

+You can also use our stove costs tool to calculate this, as well as whether you might be able to save on your heating bills by using a stove.

+However, we strongly recommend that you only use these as a guide, and don’t buy a stove online based on this calculation or our tool alone.

 Our guide to getting your stove installed explains all you need to know and what you should ask the installer before buying.
-So you can make sure you're getting the best, and safest, stove for your money.
+This way, you can make sure you're getting the best, and safest, stove for your money.

 It's also worth bearing in mind that some stove dealers have specific installers you are obliged to use when buying from them, so check before you buy.